Whitney Cummings: 2004–2010: Beginnings

 Cummings moved to Los Angeles after college and worked on Punk'd on MTV in 2004.
 That same year, she starred in the low-budget thriller EMR, which was screened at Cannes.
 Cummings began performing stand-up in 2004.
 In 2007, Variety named her one of 10 Comics to Watch in 2007.
 In 2008, she appeared in the San Francisco audition for Last Comic Standing, although she did not pass the showcase.

 She co-starred on The Tony Rock Project and appeared in the 2008 romantic comedy Made of Honor.
 Beginning in 2007, Cummings appeared as a regular roundtable guest on the E! series Chelsea Lately, and continued to appear until its conclusion in 2014.
 In 2008, she was named one of 12 Rising Stars of Comedy by Entertainment Weekly.
 She subsequently appeared as a comedy roaster in the Comedy Central Roasts of Joan Rivers (2009), David Hasselhoff (2010), and Donald Trump (2011).

 In August 2010, her first one-hour special, titled Whitney Cummings: Money Shot, premiered on Comedy Central.
 In 2010, Cummings went on tour with Denis Leary and the Rescue Me Comedy Tour to promote the show's sixth season.
-She dated Cameron Fegreus.
 She also appeared with Leary on Douchebags and Donuts.